Blogs > Settling Your Pet In

 a poodle puppy playing with a child gently

-If you were to observe a puppy and her littermates, you’d see her wrestle, bite, frolic, paw, and make some unique vocalizations.
+If you were to observe a puppy and her littermates, you’d see her wrestle, bite, frolic, paw, and make some unique vocalisations.
 Puppies learn about how to interact and play with one another from a very young age.
 This is how they develop bite inhibition and when to let up.
 When you brought your puppy home, she lost her access to her little four-legged instructors.
 And it’s very likely she forgot that biting too hard hurts.
 This is where you come in.

 To teach your puppy how to play gently: